 • Vaccines have been studied for many years

 Vaccinations are considered the safest and most effective way to prevent many diseases.
 But many people are still hesitant to get them, and they’re afraid of side effects.
 No matter how many vaccines are in a vaccination schedule, you can be forgiven if you feel hesitant to vaccinate your child.
 There are so many myths floating around that it’s hard to know what to believe.
 Vaccines are not a conspiracy.
 They have been studied for many years, and a lot of the research has been conducted by the Centers for Disease Control.
+Moreover, vaccines are developed using several techniques that can help improve their efficacy.
+For example, equipment like a freeze dryer from SciQuip is often used to improve the shelf life of vaccines.
+It is done by removing water/solvent and sealing the product in a vial.
+Therefore, it can be said that vaccines are safe to be used.

 • getting vaccinated helps you prevent from getting sick